shaynair/CryptoWealth/README.md

 ### Adding libraries

-You must run `python src/manage.py migrate` whenever you make or edit a Django model.
+You must run `python3 src/manage.py migrate` whenever you make or edit a Django model.

 You must add to `py-requirements` whenever adding a new Python package.